department-of-veterans-affairs/vets-website/content/pages/disability/index.md

   </div>

   <div class="link">
-    <a href="https://vets.gov/disability-benefits/after-you-apply/"><b>After You Submit Your Claim</b></a>
+    <a href="https://vets.gov/disability-benefits/after-you-apply/"><b>After You File Your Claim</b></a>
-    <p>Find out what happens after you apply for VA disability compensation, how long it takes us to make a decision, and what to do if you disagree.</p>
+    <p>Find out what happens after you file for VA disability compensation, how long it takes us to make a decision, and what to do if you disagree.</p>
   </div>

   <div class="link">